The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

 While there may be widespread uncertainty globally, there are still aspects of your life that you can be certain about.

-Instead of dwelling on what is uncertain, redirect your focus toward what is certain:
+Instead of dwelling on what is uncertain, anchor your focus on what is certain:

 -